oat-sa/taohub-articles/articles/Frontend/Architecture/coding-guide.md

  - events
  - callbacks/lambda

-The documentation doesn't target a tool, it target humans, other developers to be able to call your API.
+The documentation doesn't target a tool, it targets humans, other developers to be able to call your API.

 For example :